-- 1. realtime threads with null thread groups are not included when thread groups are enumerated, interrupted, stopped, resumed, or suspended.
-However, when the current thread is a realtime thread with a null thread group: - The Thread.enumerate class method returns the integer 1, and populates its array argument with the current realtime thread. - Thread.activeCount returns 1. - Thread.getThreadGroup returns null in all cases, not only when the thread has terminated. - 2.
+- 1. Realtime threads with null thread groups are not included in any operation on any thread group.
+This applies to enumeration and interruption, as well as the deprecated actions stop, resume, and suspend.
+However, when the current thread is a realtime thread with a null thread group: - The Thread.enumerate class method returns the integer 1, and populates its array argument with the current realtime thread. - Thread.activeCount returns 1.

+- Thread.getThreadGroup returns null in all cases, not only when the thread has terminated. - 2.
 A Java thread (not a realtime thread) that is created from a realtime thread without an explicit thread group and is not assigned a thread group by the security manager inherits the thread group of the realtime thread, if it has one; otherwise an attempt is made to add it to the application root thread group.
 The constructor shall throw a SecurityException if the Java thread is not permitted to use the application root thread group. - 3.
 The thread group of a Java thread created by an asynchronous event handler is assigned as if it was created by a realtime thread without a thread group (as described in 2. above) - 4.
 A thread group cannot be created in scoped memory.
 The constructor shall throw an IllegalAssignmentError. - 5.
-Limits on priority set in the thread group have no influence on realtime threads. - 6.
+Setting a maximum priority on a thread group, either explicitly or via it parent, has no influence on the realtime threads in that group. - 6.
 Except as specified previously, realtime threads have the same ThreadGroup membership rules as the parent Thread class.

-4.3 Current Thread
+4.1.3 Current Thread

 In Java, the currently executing thread can always be determined by calling the static method Thread.currentThread().
 In the RTSJ, there are two types of schedulable entities: threads and asynchronous event handlers.
-The latter may be mapped dynamically by the real-time JVM onto the underlying thread model.
-The method Thread.currentThread() when called from an asynchronous event handler will return the current thread that is being used as the current execution engine for that event handler.
-The program should not rely of this being constant for the lifetime of the program.
+The latter may be mapped dynamically by the realtime Java virtual machine onto the underlying thread model.
+The method Thread.currentThread() when called from an unbound asynchronous event handler will return the thread that is being used as the current execution engine for that event handler.
+The program should not rely on this being constant for the lifetime of the program.
 It can rely on it being constant for the current release of the handler (see 6.2 for the definition of a release).
-However, it is not recommended that the program should perform any operations of this underlying thread as it may an impact beyond that of the current event handler.
+It is not recommended that the program perform any operations on this underlying thread as it may have an impact beyond that of the current event handler.
+This also means that thread local memory cannot be relied on in unbound event handlers, because data saved in one release may not be available in the next release.

-4.4 Java Memory Model
+4.2 Java Memory Model

 Some aspects of the Java Memory Model must be tightened for this specification, in particular with regards to interactions with native code or when using the Device Module.
-A conforming implementation must ensure that volatile loads and stores, raw memory operations (see 12.2.1), and RawBufferFactory barrier methods are all ordered in a way that is consistent with respect to native code or hardware devices using platform-native memory coherence protocols to access raw memory or raw byte buffers shared with the virtual machine.
+A conforming implementation must ensure that volatile loads and stores, raw memory operations (see 12.3.1), and RawBufferFactory fence methods are all ordered in a way that is consistent with respect to native code or hardware devices using platform-native memory coherence protocols to access raw memory or raw byte buffers shared with the virtual machine.